 We spent spring break in southern Utah this year with our extended family and had an incredible time!
 In fact, we left feeling like St. George just might be the PERFECT spring break destination!

 We had kids ranging in age from 2.5 years old to 17 years old, and adults as old as mid-60s.
-Everyone found something they were super excited to do including, golf, amazing restaurants, extreme hiking, etc. We wanted to share a few of the reasons our family had a blast in St. George, and why we think you and your family will love it as well!
+Everyone found something they were super excited to do including ATVs, golf, amazing restaurants, super fun (even for kids) hiking, etc. We wanted to share a few of the reasons our family had a blast in St. George, and why we think you and your family will love it as well!

 1. The Weather

 Spring and fall weather are simply magnificent in St. George.
-St. George has a whopping 255 sunny days of sunshine per year, on average, so you can count on getting sunny days for your vacation.
-Coming from the Pacific Northwest, we chase the sun, and tend to get a BIT cranky if we end up having rainy days on vacation, so St. George is a great option for us!
+St. George has a whopping 255 sunny days of sunshine per year, so you can count on getting sunny days for your vacation.
+Coming from the Pacific Northwest, we chase the sun, and tend to get a BIT cranky if we end up having rainy days on vacation.
+So we are thrilled to get some early spring sun in St. George!

 St. George starts getting beautiful summer weather while most of the US is still finishing up winter.
 Our last trip to St. George was in March, and after a late winter, we left snow and ice at home.
 In St. George, we had beautiful, sunny 70°F days.
 For us, it was PERFECT weather.

-Fall is St. George is similar.
-As temperatures start to fall, and at least in the PNW, the rain begins, St. George still has sunshine and mid-70°F weather.
-It’s such an awesome escape and just thoroughly enjoyable weather.
+Fall in St. George is similar.
+As temperatures start to fall and the rain begins, at least in the PNW, St. George still has sunshine and mid-70°F weather.
+It’s such an awesome escape and with thoroughly enjoyable weather.